 Passport: All program participants are required to have a valid passport, which must be valid for up to 6 months after course date, not before.

 Visa: NYU students will receive information from NYU's Office of Global Services regarding appropriate visa type.
 Visit the Ghana Consulate in New York for more information on the visa process.

-To request registration for a Summer 2018 course abroad, you must complete an application form, which will open in December 2017.
-Contact firstname.lastname@example.org with any questions.
+To request registration for a Summer 2018 course abroad, you must complete this application form.
+The application is open from December 1, 2017 - February 5, 2018.

 Upper-level undergraduate students seeking to take the course for credit must first gain approval from their advisor and then contact firstname.lastname@example.org for registration procedures.

 Non-matriculated, non-NYU, and non-credit participants should contact email@example.com for more information.